Phillipsburg Union Station: History

 Situated at the confluence of the Delaware River and the Lehigh River, Phillipsburg has historically been a major transportation hub.
 From the 1820s to 1920s, it was the western terminus of the Morris Canal, which connected it by water eastward to the Port of New York and New Jersey and westward via the Lehigh Canal across the Delaware River.

-Five major railroads converged in Phillipsburg: the Central Railroad of New Jersey (CNJ), which first ran in 1852, the DL&W's Morris and Essex Railroad, the Lehigh & Hudson River Railroad (L&HR), Lehigh Valley Railroad (LVRR), and the Pennsylvania Railroad's (PRR) Belvidere Delaware Railroad.
+Five major railroads converged in Phillipsburg: the Central Railroad of New Jersey (CNJ), which first ran in 1852, the DL&W's Morris and Essex Railroad, the Lehigh and Hudson River Railway (L&HR), Lehigh Valley Railroad (LVRR), and the Pennsylvania Railroad's (PRR) Belvidere Delaware Railroad.

-The South Easton and Phillipsburg Railroad of New Jersey, and the South Easton and Phillipsburg Railroad of Pennsylvania was organized on July 25, 1889 to build a bridge over the Delaware River between Easton, Pennsylvania and Phillipsburg.
+The South Easton and Phillipsburg Railroad of New Jersey, and the South Easton and Phillipsburg Railroad of Pennsylvania was organized on July 25, 1889, to build a bridge over the Delaware River between Easton, Pennsylvania, and Phillipsburg.
 The former built 460' on the New Jersey side, while the latter built 850' on the Pennsylvania side.
 Bridge construction began on November 19, 1889, and concluded the following year on October 2.
-Subsequently, the L&HR obtained trackage rights over 13 miles of the Pennsylvania Railroad's (PRR) Belvidere Delaware Railroad between Phillipsburg and Belvidere; once the bridge was completed, the L&HR had a continuous line from Maybrook, New York to Easton.
+Subsequently, the L&HR obtained trackage rights over 13 miles of the Pennsylvania Railroad's (PRR) Belvidere Delaware Railroad between Phillipsburg and Belvidere; once the bridge was completed, the L&HR had a continuous line from Maybrook, New York, to Easton.
 At Easton, an interchange could be made with the Central Railroad of New Jersey and Lehigh Valley Railroad, while interchange with the PRR was at Phillipsburg.
 In 1908, L&HR lost the trackage rights from Phillipsburg to Belvidere as PRR took them back.

 After the 1911 opening of the Lackawanna Cut-Off, the DL&W ran services on the Phillipsburg Branch of what became known as the Lackawanna Old Road.
 In April 1970, its successor Erie Lackawanna Railway (EL) abandoned the line.
 CNJ passenger service ran until the 1960s, its final named train being the Harrisburg-Jersey City Queen of the Valley.
 Passenger service ended in 1970, only to resume in 1976 under Conrail as part of the Raritan Valley Line.
 NJ Transit, successor to Conrail as operator, discontinued service between Phillipsburg and High Bridge on December 30, 1983.
 The physical connection of the Raritan Valley Line to Phillipsburg was severed in 1989.
 The CNJ line and bridge, owned by NJ Transit, became part of Norfolk Southern's Lehigh Line.